 The Archaeological Museum of Marathon exhibits art and artifacts unearthed in the surrounding area.
 Marathon was inhabited since the stone age, so items on display date between the Middle Helladic to the Roman eras.

 The museum hosts Roman and Byzantine finds from ancient Nikopolis.
+It houses objects and art from the excavations in the expanded area around the ancient city founded by Augustus.

 The archaeological museum of Sitia in is home to the major archaeological finds from the sites excavated in Eastern Crete.
 Its small size packs a large number of paleolithic, Minoan, Classical, Hellenistic, and Roman artifacts.